 Related: Learn how to calculate flat rate interest and reduce balance rate.

-However, if your total debt is more than RM10,000, you don’t have to use all of the money you saved to clear your debts.
-You can use 70%-80% to clear as much as possible and leverage on debt repayment tools in the market such as a debt consolidation personal loan or 0% interest balance transfer (for credit card debt).
+If your total debt is more than RM10,000, you don’t have to use all of that money to clear your debts.
+Instead, use 70%-80% to clear as much debt as possible and leverage on debt repayment tools in the market such as a debt consolidation personal loan or a 0% interest balance transfer (for credit card debt).
 Here is a detailed article on how to use debt repayment tools.

 With a monthly payment of RM250, you have comprehensive insurance including medical coverage of RM100,000 a year and coverage of RM100,000 in the event of death or total permanent disability.

 Here is everything you need to know about life and medical insurance:

 - Is There Disability Insurance in Malaysia?

 - What Is The Difference Between Life Insurance and Medical Insurance?

 - Is life insurance a form of investment?

 - Life Insurance Companies in Malaysia